ngcolombia/medellin/SPEAKERS.md

 ### 3. Send your slides 📧

 The faster your finish your slides the faster we start announcing your talk 😏 We want your talk to be the best of the best, that's why we will curate your content giving you as much feedback as possible.
 Send your slides to `david.juanherrera@gmail.com` and we will get back to you shortly ⏱

+> Don't forget to attach your **twitter account** and a pretty **picture of you** 🤵

 # Guidelines 📏